ASUS Laptop Cooling: Optimal Solutions & Maintenance

 2. Close Unnecessary Background Applications

-Many applications quietly run in the background, consuming CPU and RAM resources and generating extra heat.
+Many applications run quietly in the background, consuming CPU and RAM resources and generating extra heat.
 Regularly check your Task Manager (Ctrl + Shift + Esc on Windows) and close any programs you don’t actively need.
 This frees up resources and reduces the workload on your CPU and GPU.

 3. Optimize Performance and Graphics Settings